25 Father’s Day BBQ Recipes That Actually Feel Like a Treat (Not Just “More Grilling”)

 1) Smoked Brisket

-I’ll admit brisket makes me slightly nervous: one distracted hour and you’re basically serving expensive pot roast.
-A coffee-and-brown-sugar rub helps the bark lean into that deep, roasty zone that smells like you meant business.
-Keep the heat steady, rest it longer than you think is necessary, and slice against the grain like your reputation depends on it.
-If Dad is the type who silently judges the smoke ring, this one can win him over.
+I have to say that brisket makes me a bit nervous; one distracted hour and you’re basically serving pot roast at a medium price point.
+A rub that contains coffee and brown sugar will give the bark a deeper roast that smells like you mean business.
+Be sure to maintain consistent heat, let it rest longer than you’d think, and slice against the grain like your reputation depends on it.
+If dad usually critiques the smoke ring, this one might impress him.

 2) Sticky Pork Ribs

 These are the ribs for people who like their barbecue a little sweet, a little smoky, and frankly kind of messy.
-The trick is saucing near the end so the sugars don’t scorch into bitterness.
-I once watched a relative try to “set the sauce” for an extra 20 minutes and we all chewed politely through rib-shaped candy.
-Do a couple thinner coats, let them tack up, and you’ll get that classic finger-sticky finish.
+The key is to add the sauce at the end to prevent the sugars from becoming burnt and bitter.
+I once watched a relative try to ‘set the sauce’ for another 20 minutes while we all slowly endured candy shaped like ribs.
+Applying a few thinner coats and allowing them to dry will give you that signature finish that is sticky to the fingers.

 3) Beef Back Ribs